Work in the UAE: How to Get a Job and How Much Can You Earn

 In the bulk accept candidates from 18 to 30 years old.
 If we are talking about a highly qualified specialist – up to 35 years.

-Finally, we want to say a few words about the features of the work.
+Finally, we want to say a few words about what its like to live and work in this popular Middle Eastern destination.

 According to the UAE labor code, the working day lasts 8 hours.
 The exception is enterprises in the field of tourism and services: here the working day can be increased by an hour.
 Day off is one day a week (often Friday).